JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/README.md

 # FirstRepository
- First Repository
+ First Repository\n

-the app use QT to develop
+the app use QT to develop \n
-XML for UI (QT can use the drap and drop function to develop)
+XML for UI (QT can use the drap and drop function to develop) \n

-build the UI
+build the UI\n
-server
+server\n
-let function work(dummy data)
+let function work(dummy data)\n
-link to the server
+link to the server\n